 Now take a look at fitness model Michelle Lewin’s body.
 She has highly developed muscles.

-- How can I tone my body and not bulk up?
+How can I tone my body and not bulk up?

 Some may find the pictures of Michelle Lewin posted above as “bulky” whereas other women might find that her body matches their definition of “toning” more.
 The point here is that only we get to define these terms.

 This is mainly because women do not possess the same amount of testosterone as men.
 It simply is not lying dormant in our physiology to reach high levels of musculature once we begin to deadlift or squat.

 If you want to tone your body, you will have to lift heavy weights and eat high-protein meals.
 If you want to bulk up your body, you will do both and take large amounts of steroids with the goal in mind to get huge!
 You simply do not “accidentally” get that way.